Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Conclusion

 As an alternative, we contribute a concise and simple SICR-framework from which SICR-definitions may be generated and tested.
-Any such (target) definition can then be used in building a statistical SICR-model (or supervised binary classifier); itself another contribution.
-This SICR-model can probabilistically classify a loan into either Stage 1 or 2, using a rich and dynamic set of macroeconomic and obligor-specific input variables.
-As supported by \S B.5.5.12 in IFRS 9, our SICR-modelling approach does not rely on PD-comparisons and therefore requires neither underlying PD-models nor selecting any magnitude threshold.
-A SICR-modelling approach is relatively more parsimonious since the inputs can relate more directly to the \textit{change} in credit risk, instead of just default risk alone.
-Moreover, a SICR-modelling approach prevents any pre-existing issues within a PD-model from bleeding into staged impairment classification under IFRS 9, which can be a practical benefit.
+Any such (target) definition can then be used in building a statistical SICR-model (or supervised binary classifier), which is premised on predicting the probability of future delinquency for non-delinquent accounts; itself another contribution.
+This SICR-model can probabilistically classify a performing loan into either Stage 1 or 2, using a rich and dynamic set of macroeconomic and obligor-specific input variables.
+As supported by \S B.5.5.12 in IFRS 9, our SICR-modelling approach does not rely on PD-comparisons and therefore requires neither underlying PD-models nor selecting any related threshold.
+Our approach is more parsimonious than PD-comparisons since the inputs of a SICR-model can relate more directly to the \textit{change} in delinquency risk, instead of just default risk alone.
+As one of these inputs, the PD-ratio already signifies the change in risk since initial recognition, thereby rendering the predictions from a SICR-model as compliant with \S5.5.9 of IFRS 9.
+Moreover, a SICR-modelling approach allows drawing statistical inference on the drivers of the overall SICR-process as a stochastic phenomenon, which can certainly help in portfolio management.
+Lastly, our approach prevents any pre-existing issues within a PD-model from bleeding into staged impairment classification under IFRS 9, which can be another practical benefit.